quicwg/multipath/draft-ietf-quic-multipath.md

 compute the Packet Thresholds defined in {{Section 6.1.1 of QUIC-RECOVERY}}.
 Relying only on Time Thresholds produces correct results, but is somewhat suboptimal.
-Some implementations have been getting good results by remembering not just the path over which a packet was sent, but also the order of a packet on that path.
-They can then use this order in the Packet Threshold tests.
+Some implementations have been getting good results by not just remembering the path over which a packet was sent, but also maintaining an order list of packets sent on each path.
+That ordered list can then be used to compute acknowledgement gaps per path in Packet Threshold tests.

 ### ACK Delay and Zero-Length CID Considerations